 6. E-Learning Web Courses include quizzes and exercises; other learning formats depend on videos and text.

 Here again, MOOCs are more like college classes.
-They include video lectures and conversations, step-by-step exercises, class discussions and quizzes.
+They include video lectures, step-by-step exercises, class discussions and quizzes.